-It’s important for a small business owners to keep an eye on the short-term financial health of their companies since problems in this area can be disastrous, even leading to the business closing permanently.
-Great ways to get a quick snapshot of short-term financial health and efficiency of the company is by calculating working capital and the working capital ratio.
+As a small-business owner, it’s important for you to keep an eye on the short-term financial health of your company, because short-term challenges can turn into long-term issues.
+So how do you get an accurate picture of your company’s financial health?
+A great way to get a quick snapshot of short-term financial health and the efficiency of your company is by calculating working capital and the working capital ratio.

 Working Capital and the Working Capital Ratio

-At first glance, by looking at the current assets , you can see that the company appears to be growing.
-In the three-year period it has nearly doubled its current assets.
-But you can easily see that the liabilities grew, too.
+At first glance, by looking at your current assets , you can see that your company is growing.
+In this three-year period, you have nearly doubled your current assets.
+But you can see that the liabilities grew, too.
 The working capital ratio can be a useful tool in this situation to get a clearer picture.
-The ratio for the three years is calculated as follows:
+You calculate the ratio for the three years as follows:

 - Year 1: Working capital ratio = $100,000 / $50,000 = 2:1